Singapore Travel Information

 Tipping is not encouraged as most hotels and restaurants in Singapore already levy a 10 percent service charge on customers' bills.
 Tipping is not a way of life in Singapore, but is appreciated for excellent service.

-Singapore is a very safe travel destination with crime limited to the odd petty theft.
-The Singaporean government has stepped up security measures following the terrorist attacks in Bali and is committed to maintaining Singapore's reputation as a safe destination.
+Singapore is a very safe travel destination with crime generally limited to occasional petty theft.
+The Singaporean government has stepped up security measures due to an increased risk of terror attacks in the region and is committed to maintaining Singapore's reputation as a safe destination.

 Become our Singapore Travel Expert